-We’re experts in integrating prescription monitoring programs into clinical practice, and are helping physicians in the Detroit area use the Michigan Automated Prescription System to promote responsible prescribing and identify patients at risk for opioid misuse.
+We also helped physicians in the Detroit area use the Michigan Automated Prescription System to promote responsible prescribing and to identify patients at risk for opioid misuse.